andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 #### 2. Visualizing left turn, right turn, and maintain steering attention.

-Below is a video of the car navigating the track 1 bridge and the next 2 turns.
-It was harder to produce these videos than I expected, it just took a very long time to render the overlay images, so I'll stop here.
+Below is a video of the dash cam from the car navigating the track 1 bridge and the next 2 turns with three different attention overlays.
 It is encuraging to see the left turn will sometimes focus heavily on the right lane line, and the right turn on the left line.
 The maintain straight signal seem to watch both lines most of the time.
 However, the attention is noisy, and at times focuses heavily on peripheral objects, which likely causes overfitting to track 1 and the inability to generalize to track 2.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/kpIRXyjCRBU/0.jpg)](https://youtu.be/kpIRXyjCRBU "Track 2 Crash")